-The story of gold is almost as old as the story of civilization itself.
-Since the birth of history, cultures have embraced gold for its aesthetic appeal and inherent functionality.
+Since the dawn of civilization, cultures around the world have embraced gold for its aesthetic appeal and inherent functionality.
 But who were the first people to discover gold, and how did it impact their society?

 Gold in Ancient Egypt

-By all accounts, the first civilization to mine and use gold were the ancient Egyptians.
-Artifacts recovered over the centuries lead scientists and historians alike to agree that the Egyptians first began mining gold in 5000 BCE, before developing written language.
-Before the Egyptians invented hieroglyphics, they mined and collected gold.
+Ancient artifacts discovered throughout the centuries have led scientists and historians to believe that the Egyptians first began mining gold around 3100 BCE, before the first developments of written language.
+That’s pretty remarkable – even before the Egyptians invented hieroglyphics, they mined and collected gold!

 Egypt’s First Gold Mines

-At its height, the Egyptian kingdom was the largest and most powerful on the African continent and one of the most significant societies in the Mediterranean and Asia Minor regions.
-The most prosperous region in Egypt was Nubia, where the Egyptians constructed the world’s first active gold mines.
-The name “Nubia” is rooted in the word “nbw,” the Egyptian word for gold.
+At its height, the Egyptian kingdom was the largest and most powerful kingdom on the African continent, and one of the most prominent societies in the Mediterranean and Asia Minor regions.
+Egypt’s most prosperous region was Nubia, where we believe that the world’s first active gold mines were constructed.
+The name “Nubia” is rooted in the word “nub,” the Egyptian word for gold.

-From the mines in Nubia, the Egyptians harvested gold for thousands of years.
+Gold was harvested from the mines of Nubia for thousands of years.
 It made the kingdom incredibly wealthy, and soon gold played an integral role in Egyptian society.
 For centuries, only pharaohs, religious leaders, and a handful of wealthy elites owned gold.

 The First Uses of Gold

 For the first 3000 years, Egyptians used gold primarily for jewelry and religious items.
-Even so, methods of working the gold were incredibly sophisticated.
+Even so, their methods of working with gold were incredibly sophisticated.
 The gold mined in Nubia mainly came in the form of electrum, a naturally occurring alloy of gold and silver.
-The desire for pure gold led to the first assays; procedures by which gold and other metals are melted down and separated.
-The Egyptian’s invented the first assay around 3500 BCE when early metallurgists found that adding salt to the melt would bind with the silver and evaporate in a thick mist of sodium chloride.
-These innovations led to the development of the fire assay, which is still in use today.

 In 1500 BCE, Egypt began using gold as a currency.
-The currency was called the shekel, and it was minted from electrum.
-The practice of using gold as a form of money quickly spread throughout Asia Minor, and it was perhaps one of the single most important moments in the history of finance and economics.
-In the first 2500 years since the initial discovery of gold, it went from being purely decorative and ornamental to becoming the unit by which the civilized world measured value.
+These early coins were called shekels, and they were minted from electrum.
+The practice of using gold as a form of money quickly spread throughout Asia Minor, and it was perhaps one of the single most important moments in the history of currency.
+In the first 2500 years since the initial discovery of gold, it went from being purely decorative to the unit by which the civilized world measured value.

 Established in 1892, we have more than a century of precious metals refining experience.
 We serve various industries, including dental offices, private individuals, jewelers, pawnbrokers, and more!